zalando-nakadi/nakadi-producer-spring-boot-starter/README.md

     <artifactId>spring-boot-starter-actuator</artifactId>
 </dependency>
 ```
 and if one or more Spring Beans implement the `org.zalando.nakadiproducer.snapshots.SnapshotEventGenerator` interface.
-Otherwise, the library will respond with an error message when you request a snapshot creation.
+Otherwise (or if the generator is not for the event type you requested), the library will respond with an error message when you request a snapshot creation.
+The request body (the "filter specifier") of the trigger request will be passed as a string parameter to the SnapshotEventGenerator's `generateSnapshots` method.

-We provide a `SimpleSnapshotEventGenerator` to ease bean creation using a more functional Style:
+We provide a `SimpleSnapshotEventGenerator` to ease bean creation using a more functional style:
 ```java
 @Bean
 public SnapshotEventGenerator snapshotEventGenerator(MyService service) {